Difference Between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario And Test Condition

 Requirement scope can include Application Scope and Functional scope

-Application Scope defines the system under test and the impact on the system due to new or changed functionality.
+Application Scope defines the system under test and the impact on the system because of new or changed functionality.
 Related systems can also be defined.

 SystemImpact (New or Changed functionality)Related System